futnuh/tormach_za_ros2_drivers/docs/mtc/MTC_PIPELINE_EXPERIMENT.md

 - Added a temporary patch to the cloned `moveit_task_constructor` sources exposing `Stage::setExecuteCallback()` and `ModifyPlanningScene::setCallback()` to Python.
 The binding lives in `core/python/bindings/src/core.cpp`, with supporting C++ changes in `core/include/moveit/task_constructor/stage.{h,p.h}` and `core/src/stage.cpp`. **These edits must be rebuilt (`colcon build --packages-select moveit_task_constructor_core ...`) and will need to be carried forward as a patch or fork.**
 - `create_toggle_stage()` now instantiates a `ModifyPlanningScene` stage and registers a Python execute callback, so the digital output fires only during execution.
 The helper returns a boolean result to signal success/failure back into the pipeline.
 - HAL helper `za6_moveit_config/scripts/io/gripper_io.py` publishes to `/hal_io/dout01` and mirrors state on `/hal_io/digital_out_1`, honoring BEST_EFFORT QoS; the same helper is reused by the execute callback.
-- OMPL configuration parameters are declared on the MTC node via `configure_ompl_pipeline()`, but RViz still warns about `ompl.planning_plugin` missing.
-CHOMP remains the default until the planner plugin parameterization is resolved.
+- OMPL configuration parameters are declared on the MTC node via `configure_ompl_pipeline()` (which now flattens nested YAML into discrete ROS parameters), and `PipelinePlanner::create()` accepts a direct plugin override (`setPlanningPlugin()`), so the pipeline loads `ompl_interface/OMPLPlanner` without falling back to CHOMP.
+Planner warnings about missing configurations are gone; only the standard “planning volume not specified” notice remains.
+The move group logs confirm successful execution despite the `error_code: 1` print, which maps to `MoveItErrorCode::SUCCESS`.
+- `{`24:latest path?
+Need update. change to new logfile?
+Should we reference new run? maybe mention path with timestamp?
+Use new file? we can reference same path or new. maybe mention SUCCEEDED.}
-- Latest debugging (2025-11-13) shows the Python `rclcpp.Node` shim behind MTC lacks `has_parameter()/get_parameter()/list_parameters`, so `PipelinePlanner::create()` throws when probing `move_group.planning_plugin`.
-We now instantiate `core.PipelinePlanner(mtc_node, "move_group")` to reuse MoveGroup’s already-configured OMPL pipeline; this consistently plans with OMPL even though the warning persists.
+- Latest debugging (2025-11-13) showed the Python `rclcpp.Node` shim behind MTC lacks `has_parameter()/get_parameter()/list_parameters`.
+The new override path sets `pipeline.planning_plugin = "ompl_interface/OMPLPlanner"` in the experiment script, eliminating the CHOMP warning.
 - RViz “Exec” continues to replay untimed cached trajectories; auto-execute is the only safe execution path until an upstream fix is implemented.

 ## Representative Scenario